RsyncProject/rsync/rsync.1.md

 0.  `--version`, `-V`

     Print the rsync version plus other info and exit.
-When repeated, the information is output is a JSON format that is still hum-readable (client side only).
+When repeated, the information is output is a JSON format that is still fairly readable (client side only).

     The output includes a list of compiled-in capabilities, a list of optimizations, the default list of checksum algorithms, the default list of